cloudeight/style-guidelines/databases/README.md

 It is in no way perfect or the definitively correct way to structure your databases in your projects and we're always happy for insights, feedback, improvements and recommendations to help build on it!

 Some projects written before this guideline may not follow it entirely or at all and there may be times when projects follow their own guidelines due to special use cases.
 Of course, these guidelines may be updated as and when needed.

-## Character Encoding
-This isn't a guideline for the general public to follow unless you wish to, this is more of a reference for [cloudeight](https://github.com/cloudeight) in-house projects.
-Here at [cloudeight](https://github.com/cloudeight) we predominantly use the following:

-- Character Set: `utf8mb4`
-- Collation: `utf8mb4_unicode_ci`

-Obviously this can be adjusted on a per project basis but it is a good starting point.

 ## Naming Conventions